davidkml/vc-made-simple/docs/COMMANDS.md

 ## checkout files
 **Usage**: `vms checkout files <commitid> [<filenames>]`

-**Description**: Restore the version of all (or optionally, only the given) files as they exist in the commit corresponding to the given id, overwriting the versions in the current working directory, if they exist.
+**Description**: Restores the version of all (or optionally, only the given) files as they exist in the commit corresponding to the given id, overwriting the versions in the current working directory, if they exist.
 - output warning prompt to user along with information about files that may be updated
 - if user answers `n`, abort without changing state
 - if user answers `y`, write or overwrite files in the current directory with the versions as they exist in the commit with the given id.